Erin Yvette

-Erin Yvette is an American stage and voice actress best known for her roles in character driven, narrative-heavy video games like Snow White in The Wolf Among Us by Telltale Games, Alex in Night School Studio's debut Oxenfree, Chelsea Stevens in Campo Santo's debut Firewatch, and Blonde Blazer in AdHoc Studio's first title Dispatch.
+Erin Yvette is an American voice actress best known for her roles in character driven, narrative-heavy video games, like Snow White in The Wolf Among Us by Telltale Games, Alex in Night School Studio's debut Oxenfree, Chelsea Stevens in Campo Santo's debut Firewatch, Dora and Scylla in Supergiant’s Hades 2, and Blonde Blazer in AdHoc Studio's first title Dispatch.
 She has voiced new champions and skins in games like Fortnite, Paladins, Smite and Vainglory.
-She has also voiced characters for other Telltale games, including Molly and Bonnie in The Walking Dead, Sasha in Tales from the Borderlands, various voices in Minecraft: Story Mode, Vicki Vale in Batman: The Telltale Series, and Arlecchino in Genshin Impact, as well as the announcer in 2XKO.
+She has also voiced characters for other Telltale games, including Molly and Bonnie in The Walking Dead, Sasha in Tales from the Borderlands, various voices in Minecraft: Story Mode, Vicki Vale in Batman: The Telltale Series, Cissia in Zenless Zone Zero, and Arlecchino in Genshin Impact, as well as the announcer in 2XKO.
+She is also the voice for Samus Aran in Metroid Prime 4: Beyond, replacing Jennifer Hale in the Metroid Prime series.

 Outside of video games, she can be heard singing for children's toys and animations and speaking in various car, fashion, and tech commercials.